Shetland pony

-The Shetland pony is a Scottish breed of pony originating in the Shetland Isles in the north of Scotland.
+The Shetland pony or Sheltie is a Scottish breed of pony originating in the Shetland Islands in the north of Scotland.
 It may stand up to 107 cm at the withers.
 It has a heavy coat and short legs, is strong for its size, and is used for riding, driving, and pack purposes.

 History

-Shetland ponies originated in the Shetland Isles, located northeast of mainland Scotland.
-Small horses have been kept in the Shetland Isles since the Bronze Age.
+Shetland ponies originated in the Shetland Islands, located northeast of mainland Scotland.
+Small horses have been kept in the Shetland Islands since the Bronze Age.
 People who lived on the islands probably later crossed the native stock with ponies imported by Norse settlers.
-Shetland ponies also were probably influenced by the Celtic pony, brought to the islands by settlers between 2000 and 1000 BCE.
+Shetland ponies were probably also influenced by the Celtic pony, brought to the islands by settlers between 2000 and 1000 BC.
 The harsh climate and scarce food developed the ponies into extremely hardy animals.

-Shetland ponies were first used for pulling carts and for carrying peat, coal and other items, and ploughing land.
-Then, as the Industrial Revolution increased the need for coal in the mid-nineteenth century, thousands of Shetland ponies travelled to mainland Britain to be pit ponies, working underground hauling coal, often for their entire (frequently short) lives.
+Shetland ponies were first used for pulling carts and for carrying peat, seaweed, and ploughing land.
+Then, as the Industrial Revolution increased the need for coal in the mid-nineteenth century, thousands of Shetland ponies were taken to mainland Britain to be pit ponies, working underground hauling coal, often for their entire (frequently shortened) lives.
 Coal mines in the eastern United States also imported some of these animals.
-The last pony mine in the United States closed in 1971.
+The last mine that used Shetland ponies in the United States closed in 1971.

 The Shetland Pony Stud-Book Society is the breed society for the traditional Shetland throughout the world.
 It was started in 1890 to maintain purity and encourage high-quality animals.
 In 1957, the Shetland Islands Premium Stallion Scheme was formed to subsidise high-quality registered stallions to improve the breeding stock.

 A number of pony breeds derive from the traditional Shetland.
 These include the American Shetland Pony and Pony of the Americas in the United States, and the Deutsches Classic Pony in Germany.

 Characteristics

-The Shetland Pony is hardy and strong, in part because it developed in the harsh conditions of the Shetland Isles.
+The Shetland Pony is hardy and strong, in part because it developed in the harsh conditions of the Shetland Islands.
 It has a small head, widely spaced eyes and small and alert ears.
 It has a short muscular neck, a compact stocky body, short strong legs and a shorter-than-normal cannon-bone in relation to its size.
 A short broad back and deep girth are universal characteristics, as is a springy stride.
 It has a long thick mane and tail, and a dense double winter coat to withstand harsh weather.
 It may be of any known horse coat colour other than spotted.

 It is not unusual for a Shetland pony to live more than 30 years.